Castle Craig Hospital Extended Care Unit Follow-up Study 2000 From 1/9/97 to 31/8/99, Published June 2000

 An Outline of the Treatment

 The Extended Care Unit treatment approach is usually referred to as 12 Step treatment or Minnesota Model.
 This 12-step, abstinence-based approach is based on the disease concept of addiction and integrates the 12 Step programme principles of Alcoholics Anonymous and Narcotics Anonymous.
-However, the Extended Care Unit offers additional necessary treatment including group therapy, various forms of cognitive behavioural counselling including Rational Emotive Behaviour Therapy and Reality Therapy, family therapy and aftercare planning along with “Life Skills” work.
-All clients also participate in “rolling programmes” of Lectures, Assertiveness Training and formal instruction on Relapse Prevention and Health Promotion.
+However, the Extended Care Unit offers additional necessary treatment including group therapy, various forms of cognitive behavioural counselling including Rational Emotive Behaviour Therapy and Reality Therapy, family therapy, and aftercare planning along with “Life Skills” work.
+All clients also participate in “rolling programmes” of Lectures, Assertiveness Training, and formal instruction on Relapse Prevention and Health Promotion.
 Additional use of lectures and specialised groups are used for the recurrent problems of Anger and Stress Management.

-Individual therapy adopts an eclectic and individualised approach, with all clients working to personalised treatment plans.
-A high percentage of clients arrive with outstanding court appearances, debts and other financial problems.
-Many are homeless and socially deprived and these issues are addressed through liaison with Lawyers, Probation Officers, Housing Officers and Social Services.
+Individual therapy adopts an eclectic and individualised approach, with all clients working on personalised treatment plans.
+A high percentage of clients arrive with outstanding court appearances, debts, and other financial problems.
+Many are homeless and socially deprived and these issues are addressed through liaison with Lawyers, Probation Officers, Housing Officers, and Social Services.
 To provide a continuum of support Castle Craig offers aftercare group therapy held at four locations across Scotland.
 All clients are encouraged to attend one or more of these weekly aftercare group sessions on an ongoing basis for a period of up to two years after completing their residential treatment.

 The Follow-Up Study

-The study group either completed treatment, discharged themselves or were discharged by the treatment team at Castle Craig between the dates 1.9.97 and 31.8.99 ( a two year period).
-The study group comprises 128 males and 78 females, making a total of 206 passing through treatment over the 2 year period.
+The study group either completed treatment discharged themselves or were discharged by the treatment team at Castle Craig between the dates 1.9.97 and 31.8.99 ( a two-year period).
+The study group comprises 128 males and 78 females, making a total of 206 passing through treatment over the 2-year period.
 123 were diagnosed as alcohol dependent and 83 were diagnosed as drug-addicted using DSM-IV diagnostic criteria.

 The average length of stay for those who completed treatment was 118 days.
-The profile of clients referred to the Extended Care Unit is of a severely dependent group who have undergone previous in-patient and out-patient treatments.
-87% of the study group were classified as severely dependent, 85% had undergone the previous in-patient and out-patient treatments and 75% of the clients had repeated hospitalisations for alcohol or drug-related problems.
+The profile of clients referred to the Extended Care Unit is of a severely dependent group who have undergone previous in-patient and outpatient treatments.
+87% of the study group were classified as severely dependent, 85% had undergone previous in-patient and out-patient treatments and 75% of the clients had repeated hospitalisations for alcohol or drug-related problems.
 The outcome categories were defined as follows: